The relationship between the Barclays Center and the New York Islanders hasn’t been a very good one during their first year together.

 A new arena would allow the area surrounding Citi Field to see attendance year round, ultimately leading to increased revenue.

 Getting attendance to the area throughout the year would be nice for Queens, but a new arena has to monetarily make sense for Islander ownership.
+There has also been talks of moving into Madison Square Garden, but they were quickly dismissed as they would have to plan around the New York Rangers schedule.

-With fans disliking the Barclays Center as a home for the Islanders and the arena holding so few fans for hockey (max seating 15,795), any sort of drop off in attendance would undoubtedly hurt the team’s bottom line.
+With fans disliking the Barclays Center as a home for the <Islanders and the arena holding so few fans for hockey (max seating 15,795), any sort of drop off in attendance would undoubtedly hurt the team’s bottom line.
 It wouldn’t be a very good look should the team continue to be a success on the ice, yet have less than 10,000 fans in attendance per game.
 Lower attendance would lead to those financial problems down the line.
 Aside from sponsorships, NHL fans are how teams make their money in the form of ticket sales, merchandise and general concession purchases.

 The team and arena management staff will continue to publicly deny terminating their relationship, but there are enough rumblings within Islander ownership that seem to suggest that they may exercise the void clause after year four.
 With no plan in place to leave the Barclays Center, it wouldn’t make sense to come out and say that the team is leaving.
 By exploring options for a new location, the Islanders could very well be getting all of their ducks in a row before announcing something.